Ajeyo Banerjee PhD, CMA

 Faculty Outreach Director of the RMI Program.
 He has been teaching finance at the University of Colorado at Denver since earning his Ph.D. from the University of Washington in 1999.
 He has been with the RMI program since its inception in Spring 2011.
 He has earned the degrees of Bachelor of Arts in Psychology from Stanford University, Master of Music in Trombone from the University of Southern California, and Master of Business Administration from the University of Colorado at Denver.
 Together with James Morris, he co-authored Introduction to Financial Modeling for Management and Planning, published in April 2009.

-Lori joined the RMI team as Program Coordinator in June2011.
-Lori has a bachelor's degree in Dietetics and has worked in K-12 education administration for many years.
+Lori is the program manager and joined the RMI team in June 2011.
+Lori has a bachelor's degree in Dietetics and has worked in K-8 education administration for many years.
 She started a charter school in Jefferson County and worked for the Colorado Department of Education so is very familiar with new program development and management.
+She accompanies RMI students to study Global Risk Management in London during Maymester.

-Lori is usually in the RMI office and can help you with anything related to the RMI Program.
+Lori is in the office (BUSN 5008) and can help you with anything related to the RMI Program.

 Barbara joined the RMI team in October 2014 as External Relations Coordinator.
 She has a background in commercial insurance as a broker with J&H Marsh & McLennan of Washington and as an independent agent/broker.
 Most recently, she has worked as a Career Coach at the Jon M. Huntsman School of Business and as a Career Counselor at Utah State University.
 Barbara has a Master in Science in Human Resource Management from Utah State University and a Bachelor of Arts in History from Whitman College.
 She has taught graduate and undergraduate business classes at USU and has taught in Kunming China and Tokushima Japan.
 She has been active in CPCU and SHRM, and has advised student business groups.